40 years on, we can thank the Bayh Dole Act for enabling Covid-19 vaccines

 Over-zealous efforts to apply march-in-rights notwithstanding, there are legitimate concerns with the abuse of the Act.
 Universities will sometimes exercise their rights granted under Bayh Dole in arguably anti-competitive practices in contrast to the commercialization focus of the Act.
 In some instances, universities have sued companies that infringe their patents.
 Although suing those infringers that are fulfilling the goal of Bayh Dole, commercializing the technology is justifiable, it is a bit counterintuitive.

 The recently announced success of the mRNA Covid-19 vaccine by Moderna also benefited substantially from Bayh Dole, which allowed it to patent and hopefully successfully commercialize a drug that resulted from significant funding from US government funds emanating from the Biomedical Advanced Research and Development Authority (BARDA) and Defense Advanced Research Projects Agency (DARPA).Various watchdog groups have claimed that Moderna has failed to comply with the obligations of Bayh Dole, including noting in the patents that the research received government funding.
 Hopefully these issues can be easily remedied at the patent office.
 To some degree, Moderna has circumvented some of the public relations concerns that might arise as a result of its expensive publicly funded vaccine by announcing that like Tesla before it, and likely for similar market economic reasons, it will not enforce its license against competitors.
 But while Moderna dodges PR bullets, it is vital to recognize that Bayh Dole works because it allows companies like Moderna and the academic institutions that help develop the underlying technologies, to be confident in their government-granted rights to monetize the technology that they ultimately spend billions to commercialize.
 Keep in mind, that unlike the Warp Speed vaccine development program, most biopharmaceuticals take years to develop, relying on the profitable light at the end of the tunnel to drive that necessary investment.
 The potential threat of Bayh-dole lawsuits by those who seek to limit the profit-seeking impulses that drive most of the biopharmaceutical economy will only end up harming future innovation and are against the intent of that clearly inspired law.
-Dov Greenbaum is a director at the Zvi Meitar Institute for Legal Implications of Emerging Technologies, at Israeli academic institute IDC Herzliya.
+Prof. Dov Greenbaum is the director of the Zvi Meitar Institute for Legal Implications of Emerging Technologies at the Harry Radzyner Law School, at IDC Herzliya